 - 1. Hold a degree that is comparable to a recognized U.S. bachelor's degree. - Complete and submit online International Application for Admission (wiu.edu/ international/apply).
 Submit \$30 application fee. - 3.
-Provide evidence of English language proficiency by obtaining a satisfactory score on the Test of English as a Foreign Language (TOEFL) of 73 or greater (Internet-based); obtain a satisfactory score on the IELTS (academic format) of 6.0 or better: ITEP score of 3.7 or better; PTE Academic score of 49 or better; successfully complete the English as a Second Language Program through WESL Institute; successfully complete a bachelor's degree from an American institution with four years in residence, and within two years of matriculation at Western Illinois University; or successfully complete one year of fulltime study at the graduate level (18 semester hours or more) in residence at a U.S. institution immediately prior to matriculating at WIU.
+Provide evidence of English language proficiency by obtaining a satisfactory score on the Test of English as a Foreign Language (TOEFL) of 73 or greater (Internet-based); obtain a satisfactory score on the IELTS (academic format) of 6.0 or better: ITEP score of 3.7 or better; PTE Academic score of 49 or better; successfully complete the English as a Second Language Program through WESL Institute; successfully complete a bachelor's degree from an American institution with four years in residence, and within two years of matriculation at Western Illinois University; or successfully complete one year of full-time study at the graduate level (18 semester hours or more) in residence at a U.S. institution immediately prior to matriculating at WIU.
 Some departments may require higher TOEFL and IELTS scores than University minimums and may require additional demonstration of verbal English proficiency before full acceptance into the program will be granted.
-Students whose native language is English or who are from countries who are exempt from this requirement (see list at wiu.edu/grad/englishprofreq) are not required to provide proof of proficiency.
-All students who have not provided evidence of English language proficiency before arrival on campus must take the WESL placement test during the New International Student Orientation period held at the beginning of each semester.
+Students whose native language is English or who are from countries who are exempt from this requirement (see list at wiu.edu/grad/englishprofreq)

+are not required to provide proof of proficiency.